Board Bulletins and Subject Numbers

 Carriers must be registered to use the Board's web based application, Insurance Compliance Inquiry (IC Inquiry), to access the two reports on the Board's website.
 If you are not registered, please contact the Data Administration Unit at firstname.lastname@example.org immediately to begin the registration process.

 A carrier may file with the Chair of the Board an application for a redetermination review within thirty days of the imposition of a penalty.
 The Chair shall make a determination in writing on the issues raised on such application.

-The application for redetermination review must be requested on the Boa 2000 rd's web site via the IC inquiry application.
+The application for redetermination review must be requested on the Board's website via the IC inquiry application.
 Requests submitted by any other means will be rejected.
 Paper documentation will be accepted only if it is in support of a redetermination request submitted via the web.
 Please note that those carriers submitting a request exclusively on the web will receive priority review.
 A carrier may seek a waiver from the web filing requirement upon good cause shown.

 The carrier's IC inquiry users manual, explaining how to submit an application for redetermination request via the web, will be updated on the Board's website prior to issuance of the October penalties.